Andy-K-Sparklight/Ari/docs/Build.md

 ## Build Automatically

-Since commit [9e963cf](https://github.com/Andy-K-Sparklight/Ari/commit/9e963cf1776827fcf37450e181591cd58f157c42) an automatic build script has been added.
-What it does are just the manually build steps.
+Since commit [9e963cf](https://github.com/Andy-K-Sparklight/Ari/commit/9e963cf1776827fcf37450e181591cd58f157c42) an automatic build script `shigure` has been added.
+It runs all the build steps for you but with no checks.

-Before using it, please make sure all requirements (compilers, node, libraries, etc.) have been satisfied, or the script will not work.
+So, before using it, please make sure all requirements (compilers, Node.js, libraries, etc.) have been satisfied, or the script will not work.

-This script is also **bash compatible only**, be aware if your `/bin/sh` is not bash compatible.
+This script is also **bash compatible only**, make sure you've got `/bin/bash` available.
+If not, use `bash shigure` instead of `./shigure`.

-1. First, clone the repository:
+1. Clone the repository:

    ```shell
    git clone https://github.com/Andy-K-Sparklight/Ari.git --depth 1
    cd Ari
    ```

 2. Give permission to `./shigure` and run the build.

    ```shell
    chmod +x ./shigure
    ./shigure setup